sdlpal/sdlpal/docs/README.md

 This program does **NOT** include any code or data files of the original game, which are proprietary and copyrighted by [SoftStar](http://www.softstar.com.tw/) Inc.

+It's recommended to buy the original game from [Steam](https://store.steampowered.com/app/1546570/Sword_and_Fairy/), which contains required data files to run SDLPAL.

 ## FAQ

 See [wiki](../../wiki)